sagardeepdeb/Modified-Double-U-Net-Architecture-for-Medical-Image-Segmentation/README.md

 ![Figure](https://github.com/sagardeepdeb/Modified-Double-U-Net-Architecture-for-Medical-Image-Segmentation/blob/main/Images/result5.PNG)

-## For more details please refer to the paper.
+## For more details please refer to the original paper.

+# The above paper was also accepted for poster presentation at Graduate Students' Day event that was held at the sidelines of National Conference on Communications 2023.
+More details about the event can be found [here](https://event.iitg.ac.in/ncc2023/gsd.php).

 ## Citation